ag-informatics/ag-informatics-course/module4/lab4/README.md

 - Introduction to Django: https://cs50.harvard.edu/web/2020/weeks/3/.
 - SQL, Models, and Migrations: https://cs50.harvard.edu/web/2020/weeks/4/

+Then visit the [django-example](../django-example/) folder (under module4 folder).
+You will find Django installation instructions and example projects.
+It is highly recommend to finish installation and follow the tutorials before start working on this lab.

 ### UML Modeling Tool

 We'll be making little class diagrams. you can try: